ArslanTariq575/ECE-Grubhub/README.md

-# Software_Engineering_Group1
+# Software_Engineering
-This is the project for Software Engineering, created by Group 1
+This is the project for Software Engineering, created by Arslan Tariq

 ## Requirements to run the project :-